 ALSO READAnsari to discuss cross border terror with Hungarian, Algerian Vice President Ansari calls for global effort to eliminate menace of terrorism Expedite action against perpetrators, sponsors of terrorism: Hamid Ansari No need to exaggerate OIC's significance: Ansari Ansari voices concern over use of terrorism as state policy

+Vice President Hamid Ansari today left on a five-day visit to Hungary and Algeria, where he will raise the matter of cross-border terrorism and a host of other bilateral issues.
 The visit comes amid the continuing tension between India and Pakistan in the wake of the Uri terror attack and the Indian Army's surgical strikes on terror launch pads in PoK.
+"Absolutely.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)